Photo credit: A. Conley

-In 2002 USFWS released a Draft Bull Trout Recovery Plan.
+USFWS first released a Draft Bull Trout Recovery Plan in 2002.
 Finalization of the plan was deferred while a 5 Year Status Review was completed in 2008.
-The USFWS is now returning to recovery planning with an expected completion date of 2013.
+A new draft was released in September 2014, and the final USFWS Recovery Plan was released in Sept 2015.

-Meanwhile, local bull trout biologists in the Yakima Basin have completed the Bull Trout Action Plan.
-This document is an up to date, locally vetted summary of information about Yakima Basin bull trout populations.
+In 2012, local bull trout biologists in the Yakima Basin completed the Yakima Bull Trout Action Plan, and in 2016, the Yakima Bull Trout Working Group began an intensive update.
+This document is a locally developed summary of information about Yakima Basin bull trout populations.
 It includes information about population status, habitat, and a detailed analysis of threats by life stage and corresponding monitoring and restoration actions.
-This document serves as an accessible repository for information on bull trout populations, and is linked to a document library of local bull trout documents (grey literature) as well as published documents.
-It will be used to supplement and inform the USFWS Recovery Plan.
+It is being used to track our progress towards implementing priority actions needed to recovery bull trout in the Yakima Basin.

 The Bureau of Reclamation issued the 2015 Bull Trout Enhancement Plan as part of the Kachess Drought Relief Pumping Plant EIS in 2015.
 The Enhancement Plan identifies specific actions that will benefit bull trout, with an emphasis on the Gold Creek, Kachess and Box Canyon populations.